© NASA/JPL/MESSENGER

 When it lies to the east, it rises and sets a short time after the Sun and is visible in early evening twilight.
 When it lies to the west of the Sun, it rises and sets a short time before the Sun and is visible shortly before sunrise.

 However, some times of the year are more favourable for viewing Mercury than others.
-From Columbus, it reaches a peak altitude of between 7° and 21° above the horizon at sunset during each evening apparition, depending on the time of year.
+From Cambridge, it reaches a peak altitude of between 7° and 21° above the horizon at sunset during each evening apparition, depending on the time of year.
 During its Sep–Nov 2019 apparition, it will peak at 7° above the horizon at sunset on 20 Oct 2019.

 This variability over the course of the year is due to a combination of two factors.